Chocolate Cheesecake Macarons

 - Add in the chocolate ganache and whip the mixture again.

-- Transfer your chocolate cheesecake ganache into a piping bag with Ateco 847 piping tip and fill the macarons.
+- Transfer your chocolate cheesecake ganache into a piping bag with an Ateco 847 piping tip and fill the macarons.

 Please let me know how you liked it.